What is A Mermaid Style Wedding Dress?January 7, 2019

 A mermaid style wedding dress like the Sottero & Midgley Viera is a fitted style dress which hugs the body.
 Unlike a ball gown wedding dress or an A-line dress, the mermaid silhouette doesn’t flare out at the waist, it flares out at or below the knees to create a mermaid like *tail* that is extremely elegant.
 This *tail* often features pretty details, which could be lace, ruffles or beading, it can also feature any length of train.

-Bridal Secrets sell a stunning range of mermaid style dresses – some examples include:
+Sydney wedding dress stores sell a stunning range of mermaid style dresses – some examples include:

 - Provonias Drail – this wedding gown is simple and feminine with its fitted and then flowing silhouette.
 This gown has a low sweetheart neckline, with illusion flowering up to the neck and cut off sleeves.
 Made from Tulle and overlaid with floral motifs, the gown has a full skirt and train and can be combined perfectly with a matching cape.